Jonah Hill: Personal life

 In July 2011, Hill appeared at the 2011 ESPN ESPY Awards having lost a significant amount of weight; he later said he had done so to seek more serious roles.
 He explained that he consulted with a trainer and a nutritionist, and had changed his diet to mainly sushi.
-He is also known to train in Brazilian jiu jitsu and described it as "humbling".
-In October 2019, he and Gianna Santos were engaged; they ended the engagement in October 2020.
-Hill says: "TM [transcendental meditation] along with surfing, I'd say that those two things have changed my happiness level and my ability to cope with stress, anxiety and depression… [they've] really helped."

 In 2016, Architectural Digest reported that Hill bought a four-bedroom loft in the Noho neighborhood of Manhattan in New York City.